We're live on Product Hunt right now! Come support our launch

 Example dashboard from Explo showing monthly sales data

-Explo users can choose to embed using iframe or web component.
+Explo users can choose to embed using iframe or web components.
 Source: Explo

 Explo is a purpose-built embedded analytics platform.
 Unlike Preset, Sigma, and other popular BI tools, it’s designed with end-users in mind rather than internal business users.